GEO: The new SEO in the age of AI search engines (ChatGPT, Gemini, Perplexity)

 1.1 The end of the click monopoly

-With the advent of Google's Search Generative Experience (SGE) and purely conversational search engines, user behavior has shifted.
-Instead of clicking on three different sites to compare information, users now read a summary produced by AI that aggregates these sources.
+With the advent of Google's SGE (Search Generative Experience) and purely conversational engines, user behavior has shifted.
+Instead of clicking on three different sites to compare information, users read a summary produced by AI that aggregates these sources.

 • Consequence: The click-through rate (CTR) on traditional organic results is falling, while the importance of being cited in AI sources (the famous "citations") is skyrocketing.

-According to a prospective study by Gartner, by the end of 2026, traditional browser search volume could decline by 25% in favor of AI agents.
-This does not mean the disappearance of search, but rather a massive shift in audience toward environments where AI acts as a filter.
+According to a prospective study by Gartner, by the end of 2026, the volume of traditional browser searches could fall by 25% in favor of AI agents.
+This is not the disappearance of search, but a massive shift of the audience to environments where AI acts as a filter.

 II.
 Why is traditional SEO no longer enough in the face of LLMs?

-Traditional SEO relies on pillars such as popularity (backlinks), technology (Core Web Vitals), and keywords.
-While these fundamentals remain necessary, they are insufficient to appeal to a Large Language Model (LLM).
+Traditional SEO is based on pillars such as popularity (backlinks), technology (Core Web Vitals), and keywords.
+While these foundations remain necessary, they are insufficient to appeal to a Large Language Model (LLM).

-AI search engines do not look for exact keyword matches.
+AI search engines do not look for an exact match of keywords.
 They seek to understand entities and relationships.
 For example, if you talk about "marketing strategy," the AI checks whether your content also deals with "ROI," "persona," and "acquisition channels" in a consistent manner.

 2.2 The paradox of invisible authority